xiangcatherine/js-objects-modeling/README.md

 - a 'health' of 1
 - a 'speed' of 3

 Each of these units also has a method called 'attack' which takes another character as an argument.
-The 'attack' method hits 50% of the time (hint: use `Math.random()` to generate a random number); when it misses, it should print out the text "MISS" and do nothing else; when it hits, it should console.log the text "HIT" and force the defender to deduct some amount ('strength') from their 'health'.
+The 'attack' method should print the text "HIT" and force the defender to deduct some amount ('strength') from their 'health'.

 The strength values for each unit are:
 - infantry : 1